pohly/syncevolution/README.rst

 the data.

-The originating config defines the database pairs, either implicitly (by using the same source names on both sides, which is possible when different contexts are used) or explicitly (via the `uri` properties set for the sources on the originating side).
+The originating config defines the database pairs, either implicitly (by using the same datastore names on both sides, which is possible when different contexts are used) or explicitly (via the `uri` properties set for the datastores on the originating side).
 The originating config also defines the ``sync`` mode for each pair. ``uri`` and ``sync`` values on the target side are ignored and do not have to be specified.

-As a special case, sources used in combination with the target config may access the credentials and ``syncURL`` stored there as fallback when nothing was specified for the sources directly.
+As a special case, datastores used in combination with the target config may access the credentials and ``syncURL`` stored there as fallback when nothing was specified for the datastores directly.
 This makes sense for the WebDAV and ActiveSync backends where the credentials are typically the same and (depending on the web server) the same start URL can be used to find calendar and contact databases.